bloominstituteoftechnology/front-end-project-week/README.md

-This is Project for FSW program at Lambda School
+This is a project for FSW program at Lambda School.
+This project tests the front-end skills that includes react and redux.
+Design files were given and I created the app from scratch.

+I started the app using local data.
+Once the app is working, I applied API calls and then redux.

 Trello URL for this project is https://trello.com/b/TvHEjkdC/lambda-notes-edward-jeong